 The Connection Between Mental Illness and Substance Abuse

-After self-medicating for a while, many individuals develop substance abuse problems.
-When this happens, individuals begin to struggle with the symptoms of mental health disorders in addition to substance use problems.
+After self-medicating for a period of time, many individuals develop substance abuse problems.
+When this happens, individuals begin to struggle with the symptoms of mental health disorders and addiction simultaneously.

-When a person suffers from a mental illness and an addiction problem, he or she has what’s called “co-occurring disorders”.
-Cases of co-occurring disorders are also known as dual diagnoses.
+When a person suffers from a mental illness and an addiction problem, they have what’s called “co-occurring disorders.”
+A co-occurring disorder is also known as a dual diagnosis.
 Those who are dealing with these issues should seek a certain kind of addiction treatment.

 Some of the most common mental illnesses include: